CMSgov/ab2d/Deploy/documentation/Internal_Test_Environment_Appendices.md

    > *** TO DO ***: need to script this with AWS CLI

-1. Destroy the environment of the "app" module
+1. Destroy the environment of the "api" module

    ```ShellSession
    $ terraform destroy \